 NATIONAL WORK LIKE A DOG DAY

 “It’s a dog’s life” refers to dogs being able to laze around and sleep all day.
 Most dogs are companions.
 As members of our family, their biggest worry is when the next vet visit is.
-On the other hand, “work like a dog,” on the other hand, suggests just the opposite.
+On the other hand, “work like a dog,” suggests just the opposite.
 It means working to your maximum ability for an extended length of time.
-How can these two phrases both be appropriate when they mean contradictory things?
+How can these two phrases apply to our canine companions when they mean contradictory things?

-You can celebrate by either working very hard or – if you’d rather – simply by sharing on Social Media just how hard you work using #NationalWorkLikeADogDay to keep folks informed.
+You can celebrate by either working very hard or – if you’d rather – simply by sharing on Social Media just how hard you work.
+There are other ways to celebrate, too:

-Although the origins of “Work like a dog” are not known, it most likely refers to actual working dogs.
-Sheep dogs and sled dogs are good examples.
+Although the origins of “work like a dog” are not known, it most likely refers to actual working dogs.
+Sheepdogs and sled dogs are good examples.
 Since breeds like these have the instincts for certain types of work, they derive a kind of pleasure from the work they do.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!